Hassan114h/eks-helm-argocd/README.md

 # AlertManager
-## Set the rule, up == 1, to trigger alarm even when the instances are healthy, to get email
+## Set the rule, up == 1, to trigger alarm even when the instances are healthy, to get an email alert example

 ![alt text](image.png)